-The Lions for Learning Tutoring Program is an off-campus initiative that employs Loyola Marymount University undergraduate and graduate work-study students to assist with in-class and after school tutoring at local elementary and middle schools.
+The Lions for Learning Tutoring Program is an off-campus work initiative that employs Loyola Marymount University undergraduate and graduates Work-Study students to assist with in-class and after-school tutoring at local elementary and middle schools.

 Information for LMU Students

 Benefits of participating in the Lions for Learning Tutoring Program:

 - Student tutors get the hands-on experience that a school environment provides

 - Student tutors develop professional and social skills in a diverse setting while building strong community ties

 - Student tutors serve as role models and mentors while helping school children develop reading and math skills

 - Payroll Schedule: Spring 2022

 Lions for Learning Schools